Kinvey/kinvey-cli/README.md

 * `flex init`

    Configures Kinvey CLI to work with a specific Flex Service through prompts.
 This command is designed to be executed in a Node.js project directory where it creates a `.kinvey` configuration file.
-Each successive execution in the same directory overwrites the configuration file.
+Information inside the file is saved per profile.
+Each successive execution in the same directory overwrites the respective profile section in the configuration file.
 Command-line options that specify the same data as the prompted-for data are ignored.

 * `flex deploy`